 Social Media Marketing: The Giraffe Guide

-Social media marketing and traditional ways of marketing used to be two very different things.
-Now, both are very much combined to give businesses the best chance to get potential clients to see their brand.
+Social media marketing and traditional marketing used to be two separate avenues, especially when social media was in its infancy.
+Now, all methods are very much combined to give businesses the best chance to get their brand in front of potential clients.

-Social media has changed the way businesses market their products and services for good, so it’s time to understand what it all means for you and your company.
-Here’s our Giraffe guide to social media marketing.
+Social media has changed the way businesses market their products and services for good, so it’s important to understand what it all means for you and your company.
+Here’s the Giraffe guide to social media marketing.

 What is Social Media Marketing?

-On the other hand, Buffer describes social media marketing as ‘the use of social media platforms to connect with your audience to build your brand, increase sales, and drive website traffic.
-This involves publishing great content on your social media profiles, listening to and engaging your followers, analyzing your results, and running social media advertisements.’
-Nevertheless, like defining social media, just a few sentences describing the term is rather redundant.
+Buffer describes social media marketing as “the use of social media platforms to connect with your audience to build your brand, increase sales, and drive website traffic.
+This involves publishing great content on your social media profiles, listening to and engaging your followers, analysing your results, and running social media advertisements.”
+Nevertheless, like defining social media, just a few sentences cannot carry the nuance of social media marketing.

-No matter how you describe it, there’s one thing for sure, social media has changed the way we do marketing forever.
-According to Hubstaff, ‘Nearly 97% of all Fortune 500 companies use at least one social media network, such as LinkedIn, Facebook, Twitter, or YouTube, in order to establish a good communication line with stakeholders and advocates.’
-If you want to market your business successfully in this day and age, there really is no escaping it.
+No matter how you describe it, there’s one thing for sure: social media has changed the way we do marketing forever.
+According to Hubstaff, “Nearly 97% of all Fortune 500 companies use at least one social media network, such as LinkedIn, Facebook, Twitter, or YouTube, in order to establish a good communication line with stakeholders and advocates.”
+If you want to market your business successfully in this day and age, there is no escaping social media.

 The Benefits of Social Media Marketing

-McKinsey & Company reports that ‘over 70 percent of companies surveyed are trying out social customer care as a way to further connect with and support their audience.
-And, they’re reporting significant benefits from using these platforms.’
+McKinsey & Company reported from their survey that “over 70 percent of companies are trying out social customer care as a way to further connect with and support their audience.”
 But how can social media marketing help you and your business?
 Why should you bother with it?

 A Social Media Strategy

-Creating a Social Media Marketing Strategy is the first step before you start carrying out your social media journey.
-You have to gather your tools and resources and work out how you’re going to make it from one end to the other.
-It’s a lot easier said, then done.
-Often it can be tempting to start posting on platforms, but without brand guidelines, campaign ideas, set objectives or goals in mind, your creativity will soon die out, along with any interest from your audience.
+Often it can be tempting to just start posting on platforms right away, but without brand guidelines, campaign ideas, and set objectives or goals in mind, your creativity will soon die out, along with any interest from your audience.

-In your social strategy you should identify a main goal, you want to achieve from your presence on social media.
-This could be brand awareness, more sales, increased engagement, getting your values out there and helping people or gaining leads.
-When you’ve achieved one goal, you can begin looking at the others.
+In your social strategy, you should identify the main goal(s) you want to achieve from your presence on social media.
+This could be brand awareness, revenue/sales, increased engagement, getting your values out there and helping people, or lead generation.

-However, it’s a whole different story if you’re setting up new pages and have had no previous social media presence.
-In this case, look at other social media pages you find engaging and would like to emulate.
+There’s a lot more preparation necessary if you’re setting up brand-new pages and have had no previous social media presence.
+In this case, look at other relevant social media pages you find engaging to take inspiration from.

 The Social Media Platforms

-The world of social media is endless, so we’ve chosen to focus on the four platforms we think are the most important in the social media marketing world.
+The world of social media is ever-changing, so we’ve chosen to focus on the five platforms we think are the most important in the social media marketing world right now.
 They all have extremely beneficial features that help to get a company’s products and services out to the right audience.

-With Facebook, there’s lots of different post types you can share to keep your audience engaged and interested.
-Using different post types also varies up your platforms’ feeds, so it doesn’t look like you’re just spamming your audience with the same salesy post.
+With Facebook, there are lots of different post types you can share to keep your audience engaged and interested.
+Using different post types also varies up your platforms’ feeds, so it doesn’t look like you’re spamming your audience with the same sales-driven posts.

-You can do the usual single image with copy post or add in more than one picture with a caption.
-You can create carousels with multiple images showcasing your products, which is a more interactive experience.
-If you upload an external link, Facebook will add pictures in your carousel for you directly from the website you’re citing.
-Then choose to add or remove images accordingly.
+Image posts can include a standard single image with written copy, or a carousel of multiple images, which provides a more interactive experience.
+If you upload an external link, Facebook will add pictures in your carousel for you directly from the website you’re citing, with the option to add or remove images accordingly.

 You can go Live and share your products being used in real-time.
-You can answer Q&As live and get your audience involved.
+You can conduct Q&A sessions live and get your audience involved.
 It also makes your brand appear more human and personal as you’re introducing the team and putting faces to the names.

-Another bonus of Facebook is that it allows you to schedule, so you won’t have to log on every day if you’ve got a busy week ahead.
+Facebook Business Suite is a useful, comprehensive built-in tool for business pages to manage content.
+One bonus of this is that it allows you to schedule natively, so you won’t have to log on every day if you’ve got a busy week ahead or use third-party software to schedule.
 Simply log on Monday morning, figure out what you want to say and schedule away!

 Insights is another nifty feature on Facebook that will give you an analysis of your time on social media.
 From the Insights feature you can see what post was engaged with the post, or even check when your audience is online the most.
 It will help you improve and evolve your social media presence.